 Medication Induced Hypoglycemia

-(For Type 2’s that are insulin dependent, adopting a low carb approach and getting vigorously active is the best way to reduce or eliminate insulin usage.
-I highly recommend insulin dependent Type 2’s to pursue this remedy.
+(For those with Type 2 that are insulin dependent, adopting a low carb approach and getting vigorously active is the best way to reduce or eliminate insulin usage.
+I highly recommend those with insulin dependent Type 2 to pursue this remedy.
 Type 2 is reversible for most people.
 Reversing diabetes should be the primary goal for those with Type 2.)

 Now let’s talk about a hypoglycemia that has NOTHING to do with medication.
-This type of hypoglycemia can be experienced by Type 2’s on NO insulin (and no meds that increase insulin.)
-More often, it is happening to pre-diabetics, people who don’t know they are pre-diabetic, and people who will soon be pre-diabetic or type 2…those on the road to Type 2.
+This type of hypoglycemia can be experienced by those Type 2 on NO insulin (and no meds that increase insulin.)
+More often, it is happening to those with pre-diabetes, people who don’t know they have pre-diabetes, and people who will soon have pre-diabetes or type 2…those on the road to Type 2.
 It is called “reactive hypoglycemia.”